Gagliole: Three Authentic Expressions of Tuscany

 The Sangiovese ferments in stainless steel, while the Merlot ferments in French oak barriques.
 Both components then age for 14 months in French barriques (50% new).
 After blending, there are another six months in the bottle.
 The Merlot here isn’t that bland international caricature that too often drowns out authenticity.

-On the contrary, it’s contribution is complementary as it brings additional complexity; whether that be a little deeper colour, some ripe plum fruit and rose-like aroma.
+On the contrary, its contribution is complementary as it brings additional complexity, whether that be a little deeper colour, some ripe plum fruit and a rose-like aroma.
 There’s the addition of some star anise, tobacco and graphite-like minerality too.
 That complements Sangiovese’s acidity and red fruits, resulting in a balanced and seamless blend.
 Neither is the barrel work heavy-handed either – a little coffee and cocoa in the mix are all.

 Valletta is still young and will develop more complexity over the next four or five years.
 It’s a more “serious” expression for mid-term drinking.
 It’s €25.00 from the winery and £28.48 in the UK at Independent Wine.